cristian-grecu/master-baccarat-2025/README.md

 <p align="center"><img src="figures/hierarchy.svg" width="40%" height="40%" title="block diagram"></p>

 To get you started, stubs for each of the files are in the `task5` folder.
-Be sure to start with these, so that your interfaces for each module are correct.
+Be sure to start with these, so that your interfaces for each module are correct (**do not modify the interfaces**).
 The `reg4` block is not shown in the diagram; you can either create a new module to describe a four-bit register, or write it directly into `datapath.sv` (your choice, either will work).
 To help you, we are giving you `dealcard.sv` and `lab1.sv`.

 Start by writing unit tests for all your modules (you don't need to test `dealcard`, `card7seg`, or `reg4`).
 Each `tb_*.sv` file should test the corresponding module by providing inputs to the module's ports and examining the outputs, and test all of the code in the module.
 This also applies to the testbench for the toplevel module `lab1`, which should only interface with the `lab1` module and should not include the unit testbenches.